 (A) The Elected Steering Committee Members The elected

-ring committee members are to be elected for a term of one (1) year, by the general membership, at the annual meeting, which shall be held during the spring semester at a time set by the board of directors.
+steering committee members are to be elected for a term of one (1) year, by the general membership, at the annual meeting, which shall be held during the spring semester at a time set by the board of directors.
 They shall take office Aug 1.
 The nominating committee, at the annual meeting, shall present a single slate of officers and elected steering committee members.
 Nominations for both officers and steering committee members may be submitted from the floor prior to the election, provided the consent of the nominee has been obtained.
 If there is only one nominee for each office, election may be by a voice vote.

 (B) Appointed Steering Committee Members Appointed steering committee positions will be selected by the board of directors.
 The appointed committee members are to be selected, for a term that coincides with the term of the elected board or for a period of time needed to accomplish a specific task or assignment.